Burncake/ComputerSecurityProject/README.md

 #### File Decryption
 1. Navigate to **Decrypt** tab
-2. Select encrypted file and provide your private key passphrase if required
+2. Select encrypted file and corresponding key file (if separate)
+3. Provide your private key passphrase
-3. Decrypted file is restored to original format
+4. Decrypted file is restored to original format

 #### Digital Signatures
 1. Navigate to **Sign** tab